Naturally resonant two-mediator model of self-interacting dark matter with decoupled relic abundance: Introduction

 \section{Introduction}

-The standard cosmology model relies on two profound mysteries.
-Dark energy and dark matter, together constituting 95\% of the cosmic energy budget, remain fundamentally unexplained despite decades of investigation \cite{Planck2018}.
-The dark energy puzzle manifests as perhaps the most severe fine-tuning problem in physics \cite{Weinberg1988, Martin2012}.
-Meanwhile, dark matter, which is essential for structure formation, faces persistent challenges on sub-galactic scales, known as the "small-scale crisis" \cite{Bullock2017, Tulin2017}.
-The comparable energy densities of these two components today, $\Omega_{\rm DM}/\Omega_{\rm DE} \sim 0.4$, suggest a possible connection rather than mere coincidence \cite{Velten2014}.
+The standard cosmological model relies on two mysteries: dark energy (DE) and dark matter (DM), which together constitute approximately 95\% of the cosmic energy budget~\cite{Planck2018}.
+While dark matter, essential for structure formation, faces persistent challenges on sub–galactic scales, known as the "small–scale crisis"~\cite{Bullock2017, Tulin2017}, self–interacting dark matter (SIDM) models are well–motivated for their ability to address these issues~\cite{Spergel1999, Kaplinghat2015}.

-In a recent study \cite{Drobczyk2025}, we introduced a framework that addresses the dark energy problem through a density-responsive scalar field $\Phi$.
-The key component is an anomalous dimension $\gamma \approx 0.5$ which naturally generates a vast hierarchy between the Planck scale and the meV-scale of dark energy.
-This study explores the compelling possibility that this scalar sector also dictates dark matter phenomenology, potentially unifying the entire dark sector under a single theoretical umbrella.

-As we will show in Section~\ref{sec:uv_origin}, both key features - the anomalous dimension $\gamma \approx 0.5$ and a specific mass spectrum for composite dark matter - emerge naturally from a single underlying strongly coupled gauge theory.
-This provides a fundamental basis for what might otherwise appear as an independent phenomenological input.

-In its minimal realization, a stable fermion $\chi$ acquires its interactions through a light-scalar mediator $\phi$ from this sector.
-Such self-interacting dark matter (SIDM) models are well-motivated for their ability to address the small-scale crisis \cite{Spergel1999, Kaplinghat2015}.
-However, our comprehensive numerical analysis reveals a fundamental tension: the parameter space required to achieve the observed relic abundance ($\Omega h^2 = 0.120 \pm 0.001$ \cite{Planck2018}) is entirely disjointed from the region providing sufficient self-interaction ($\sigma_T/m \sim 1$~cm$^2$/g at dwarf galaxy velocities \cite{Oman2015}).
-Achieving the correct relic density requires interactions that are incompatible with galactic dynamics constraints.
+However, a fundamental tension arises in such minimal models: the parameter space required to achieve the observed relic abundance ($\Omega h^2 = 0.120 \pm 0.001$~\cite{Planck2018}) is generically disjointed from the region providing sufficient self-interaction ($\sigma_T/m \sim 1$~cm$^2$/g at dwarf galaxy velocities)~\cite{Tulin2013, Oman2015}.
+We argue that this apparent tension indicates a richer dark sector structure.